European maritime exploration of Australia: Dutch exploration

-In 1696, Willem de Vlamingh commanded the rescue mission to Australia's west coast to look for survivors of the Ridderschap van Holland that had gone missing two years earlier.
-The mission proved fruitless, but along the way Vlamingh charted parts of the continent's western coast and as a result improved navigation on the Indian Ocean route from the Cape of Good Hope to the Dutch East Indies.
+In 1696, Willem de Vlamingh commanded a rescue mission to Australia's west coast to look for survivors of the Ridderschap van Holland, which had gone missing two years earlier.
+The mission proved fruitless, but along the way, Vlamingh charted parts of the continent's west coast; as a result, he improved navigation on the Indian Ocean route from the Cape of Good Hope to the Dutch East Indies.